June 10, 2019

 In this blog, Student Cover brings you some of the common misconceptions that people in India have about education loans.

-This is a common misconception that people have with regard secured education loans from commercial banks.
+This is a common misconception that people have with regard to secured education loans from commercial banks.
 Almost all secured education loans, except those provided by NBFCs, provide moratorium period on repayment.
 It means that a student who has taken secured education loan from a commercial bank is not required to start paying the EMI (Equated Monthly Installments) as soon as the education is sanctioned by that bank.
 A student has to start repaying the loan in the form of EMI only after six months have passed after the date of completion of the course.
 This gives the student an opportunity to repay the loan after getting a job.

 However, this does not mean that the lender bank will waive off 2 years’ worth of interest on education.
 The interest that is due gets added to the principal amount which has to be repaid with interest in the form of EMIs.
 For example, if a student has taken an education loan of Rs.
 10 lakhs at 12% RoI (Rate of Interest) for 7 years and whose repayment starts two-and-a-half years later, his or her accumulated interest for those two-and-a-half years is say, Rs.
-2.40 Lakhs (approx.), his EMI will be calculated on
+2.40 Lakhs (approx.), his EMI will be calculated onRs.
+10 Lakhs(principle) + Rs.
+8.4 Lakhs (total Interest amount for 7 years) + Rs.
+2.4 (total Interest amount for 2 years) lakhs = Rs.
+20.8 Lakhs.

 Therefore, it is advised that wherever possible, a student should pay at least the interest component of the education loan so that it doesn’t get added to the principal later.

 This misconception is quite the opposite of that mentioned above.
-The interest meter does not start ticking the moment loan is sanctioned by the bank or the NBFC.
+The interest meter does not start ticking the moment the loan is sanctioned by the bank or the NBFC.
 It is only when the money is disbursed by the bank to the student’s account that the bank starts charging the interest.
-In other words, even if a loan is sanctioned for Rs 10 Lakhs, no interest is charged from the student till the amount gets transferred from the bank to the student’s account.
+In other words, even if a loan is sanctioned for Rs 10 Lakhs, no interest is charged to the student till the amount gets transferred from the bank to the student’s account.

 It is therefore advised that students should seek disbursement of the loan amount only when the need arises.
-Getting the entire loan amount disbursed to one’s account at the start of the course will generate interest for the entire 2 year period irrespective of when the student actually used the money.
+Getting the entire loan amount disbursed to one’s account at the start of the course will generate interest for the entire 2-year period irrespective of when the student actually used the money.

 No, The EMIs depend on the rate of interest at which the bank or NBFC lent money to the borrower.
 If the interest rate is high, the EMIs would naturally be high and vice versa.
 However, the rate at which the banks and NBFCs charge interest on loans depends on the rate (Repo rate) at which the Reserve Bank of India (RBI) lends them money.
 If the RBI increases the lending rate, the banks too will increase their lending rate and vice versa.
 Hence, a student is advised to be mentally and financially prepared to either pay higher or lower EMIs in the course of his repayment period.